scokobro/masters-advice/thesis.md

 ## 7) Creativity

-Luckily nobody really knows what this is![^creat] If we look at the list of words mentioned in an English-language thesaurus...
+Luckily, nobody really knows what this is![^creat] If we look at the list of words mentioned in an English-language thesaurus...

 > **creativity**
 > *noun*